Listening to the coronavirus…

 Terrifying and Boring

 This genuine emergency is both terrifying and boring, both drawn-out and unbelievably rapid.
 These days are dangerous and disorienting.
 Facing fears of death can bring us into our vulnerability, away from peripheral issues and into present moment existence.
-The doomsday machine that we have been busily though unconsciously building has momentarily come to a
+The doomsday machine that we have been busily though unconsciously building has momentarily come to a shuddering halt.
+This creates space for us to examine and evaluate.
+This pandemic can be a miniscule model for what may happen with climate change – and the next pandemic.

 Yet there are plenty of positive shifts.
 Green new deal plans are already here and are being put in place; mutual aid has become a common expression; taking care of others is a practice enthusiastically embraced by many.
 Shashi Tharoor – an Indian politician and writer – wrote three weeks ago: “The blissful sight of blue skies and the joy of breathing clean air provides just the contrast to illustrate what we are doing to ourselves the rest of the time”.